-There is an entrance for hunters and day-use visitors is located on State Road 40, 3.25 miles east of Astor.
+There is an entrance for hunters, and day-use visitors are located on State Road 40, 3.25 miles east of Astor.

 Note, if you are interested in hunting you have to obtain a permit from the State Forest Service.

-Lake George, with its circumference of approximately 11 miles and a diameter of roughly 6 miles is the second largest lake in Florida.
-Not to be confused with Lake Georgia, Lake George is second in size behind only Lake Okeechobee.
+Lake George, with its circumference of approximately 11 miles and a diameter of roughly 6 miles, is the second largest lake in Florida.
+Not to be confused with Lake Georgia, Lake George is second in size behind Lake Okeechobee.